 In order to support children moving to mastery we encourage them to work through the 5 part process of learning.

-Every child begins at the ‘Supporting’ step then works through the steps towards ‘Rich and Complex Tasks’.
+Every child begins at the ‘Representing’ step then works through all the steps towards ‘Solving’.

 Gossey’s Mathematicians use RUCSAC to help them problem solve.